Wegovy timeline: what to expect month by month

 41.7Near therapeutic dose~8% body weight³

-Many people feel some appetite changes at the starting dose of 0.25mg.
+Many people notice appetite changes within the first few weeks, even at the starting 0.25mg dose.
 You might notice you get full faster or think about food less.3

 However, meaningful weight loss usually accelerates at higher doses, especially:3